JsBergbau/MiTemperature2/README.md

 Strictly speaking enabling notifications every time is not necessary since the device remembers it between connects.
 However to make it always work the Python-Script enables them upon every connection establishment.

+Notification format
+`Notification handle = 0x0036 value: f8 07 4a d6 0b`
+f8 07 is the temperature as INT16 in little endian format.
+Divide it by 100 to get the temperature in degree Celsius 4a is the humidity.
+Only integer output :( d6 and 0b are unknown to me.
+Tell me if you know what these values mean.

 ## To come
 Implementing a correction/calibrating function for Humidity